Actindo-AG/Documentation/ActindoWorkFlow/Overview/04_WorkflowProcessElements.md

 The transitions act as building blocks that are chained together through places to configure a workflow.
 They are represented by a rectangle.
 Transitions are also called process actions.

 The transitions available to create workflows depend on the modules installed in the system.
 A certain number of transitions is always preconfigured in the *Workflows* module, the so-called *Core actions*, see [Workflow core actions](../UserInterface/08_CoreActions.md).
 Every API endpoint of the modules automatically becomes available as a transition and can be used in any workflow.
-However, you can also build your own transitions independent of the API.
+However, you can also build your own transitions independent of an API.
 Some transition may have configuration options, but most of them do not.

 All transitions contain a certain, predefined number of input and output ports, at least one of each, which can be mandatory or optional.
 For detailed information about the types of input/output ports, see [Input and output ports](#input-and-output-ports).